Using philosophy to understand the complexities of care and the challenges of supporting and preserving autonomy in care contexts.

 The United Nations Convention on the Rights of Persons with Disabilities (CRPD) is a legally binding international human rights treaty which addresses the rights of people with disabilities.
 It was adopted on 13th December 2006, and entered into force on 3rd May 2008.Read More about Article 12

 Autonomy Summer School 2018

-At our yearly Summer Schools, we welcome practitioners in social work, law, medicine, psychiatry, as well as public officials, students and academic researchers – in fact anyone who shares our interest in cultivating respect for the autonomy of persons with disabilities and other recipients of care.
-The Autonomy Summer School takes place at the Colchester campus of the University of Essex.Learn More about Summer School
+Our Summer School this year will engage a range of theoretical and practical issues surrounding the challenges of delivering care in a framework that supports and empowers individuals.
+We welcome practitioners in social work, law, medicine, psychiatry, as well as public officials, students and academic researchers – in fact anyone who shares our interest in cultivating respect for the autonomy of persons with disabilities and other recipients of care - to join us at the Summer School.Learn More about Summer School

 Enrol Now in Summer School

 Browse our research articles, reports and briefing papers.